mathlord2/AirFlip/README.md

 # Project Description

-Our project for Hack the North 2021.
+Our project for Hack the North 2021: a platform enabling seamless swiping through documents using ML to detect head gestures and speech recognition.

 ## How to Run the Project